 If you require a ROE, please submit your request via email to email@example.com and the payroll team will submit it electronically to Service Canada.

 Can I use annual leave during the COVID-19 pandemic?

 Staff should utilize annual leave as they normally would in accordance with their respective collective agreement and the Leave Administration policy.
 In planning annual leave, staff should be mindful of their leave carry over limits and consider operational requirements and their normal work flow.
-It is also important to note that in some cases a unit’s operational requirements may not enable numerous leave requests to be accommodated during peak periods, such as the summer and late in the fiscal year.
+It is also important to note that in some cases a unit’s operational requirements may not enable numerous leave requests to be accommodated during peak periods.

 During the COVID-19 pandemic can a supervisor cancel or deny an employee’s annual leave request that has already been approved?

-Recognizing this unprecedented situation with the COVID-19 pandemic is evolving, and based on business continuity plans, a supervisor can cancel any pre-approved vacation requests, especially in circumstances where there are serious staff shortages as a result of illness.
+Recognizing this unprecedented situation with the COVID-19 pandemic is evolving, and based on unit plans, a supervisor can cancel any pre-approved vacation requests, especially in circumstances where there are serious staff shortages as a result of illness.
 Your vacation also could be cancelled if you have been designated as a critical employee due to the nature of your job responsibilities.
-Updated March 20

 I have excess leave hours that I was unable to use due to the COVID-19 pandemic.
 Will I lose these excess leave hours?